exponential-decay/demystify/README.md

 ### TODO

-* Everything is stored in the DB as a string, understan potential for typing
+* Everything is stored in the DB as a string, understand potential for typing
 * Return more discrete values, ints, lists, etc. over formatted strings.
 * Unit tests!

 ### License

-Copyright (c) 2012 Ross Spencer
+Copyright (c) 2014 Ross Spencer

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of